 The child life team works alongside doctors, nurses, social workers, and other members of the healthcare team to ensure that each child’s emotional, developmental, and cultural needs are address.
 They create interventions and therapeutic play opportunities to promote healing, growth, and coping.

 Children learn about and experience the world around them through play.
 Even in the hospital, play is vital.
 In fact, it's the core of our child life program.
 Through play, children can explore the hospital and their medical experience, release their fears and emotions, and participate in the normal activities that they would do at home.

-Siblings may feel left out when a brother or sister is admitted to the hospital.
+Siblings may feel left out or frightened when a brother or sister is admitted to the hospital.
 Suddenly, all of the attention and concern focuses on the sick child, which can be difficult for siblings to understand.
 Healthy siblings may show signs of distress if they are separated from their parents while the parents care for the sick child.
 Here are some helpful ways to promote sibling involvement:

 - Provide developmentally appropriate explanations to the sibling about their brother or sister

 - Display and discuss feelings about the sick brother or sister when siblings are present